bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialogs.rst

 Data Class Auto Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|ivy| initializes Data Classes automatically if an HD sets at least one
+Axon Ivy initializes Data Classes automatically if an HD sets at least one
 of their properties.

 E.g., if ``data.address`` is ``null``, and a user submits a form with a